n-niewiadowska/n-niewiadowska/README.md

 ## Hello there!
 I'm Natalia 👋

 I'm a second-year student of Computer Science at the University of Gdańsk and a member of Work In Progress scientific club.
-My primary interest is web development.
+My primary interest is web development, but I like the challenges other fields have as well.

 During my free time I enjoy drawing, drinking coffee and petting cats :smile_cat: